ufukty/gonfique/README.md

 Overall structure of a Gonfique config is very simple.
 They can contain 3 sections: `meta`, `paths` and `types`.

 The distinction between sections `paths` and `types` are related with the target of each customization directive.
-The directives `declare`, `explore`, `dict` and `replace` are applied on targets (the type expressions belong to dict keys and list items).
+The directives `declare`, `explore`, `dict` and `replace` are applied on dicts, lists and literal values in the input file.
 Since those targets are described with their paths, they are expected to be written under `paths` section.
 Other set of directives which consists by `accessors`, `embed`, `iterator` and `parent` target types.
-The types that are declared by `declare` directive from `paths` section.
-Since those directives target types rather than paths, customizations involve those are expected to be listed in `types` section.
+Those directives can further customize the types produced by `declare` directives.
+Since those directives target types rather than paths, they are expected in `types` section.

 It might be helpful imagining `types` section processed after `paths` section to understand the relation better.
 Order is because of both reasons: